SpenceKonde/DxCore/megaavr/libraries/Comparator/README.md

 Use the predefined objects `Comparator`/`Comparator0`, `Comparator1` or `Comparator2`. (`Comparator` is #defined as `Comparator0` to permit compatibility with parts that have only a single comparator and use the same or similar library).
 The available inputs for DA and DB-series parts are shown in the table below; on 28-pin and 32-pin parts, alongside the pins for the single analog comparator on the DD-series.

 ## Pinout chart (for all non-tinyAVR devices)
 As with the rest of this document, this is written to consider only non-tinyAVR parts, which have a whole bunch of other considerations.
 See the version distributed with megaTinyCore for that information.
 Notice how, over time, the number of pin options has increased considerably.
 Several pins have been very consistent - as long as the part has the pin and the comparator, that's the pin that the specified input is on (some of these even apply across all comparators, likely for window mode functionality).
 These are PD2 (positive input 0 for all comparators present), PD7 (negative input 2 of all comparators).
 PA7 (output of all comparators), and PC6 (where present, the alternate output of all comparators).
 Except for the first full size modern AVR released, the Mega 0-series (which was different in a number of other ways too), positive input 3 has always been on PD6, negative input 1 has always been PD0 (which does not exist on all parts).
 Where these inputs have existed (earlier parts didn't have these inputs, though the pin was present).
 PC2 has always been negative input 3 and positive input 4.
-Additionally, the exceptions to this have been highly consistent between comparator numbers (again except on mega0): AC0's positive inputs 1 and 2 have cosistently been PE0 and PE2 (and parts that don't have those pins don't have a positive input 1 or 2 for AC0), PD3 and PD4 for AC1.
+Additionally, the exceptions to this have been highly consistent between comparator numbers (again except on mega0): AC0's positive inputs 1 and 2 have consistently been PE0 and PE2 (and parts that don't have those pins don't have a positive input 1 or 2 for AC0), PD3 and PD4 for AC1.
 Negative input 0 is the only weird one: It is, respectively PD3, PD5, and PD7 for AC0, AC1, and AC2.
 AC2, present on only the DA and DB series parts thus far, PD4 and PE1 for positive input 1 and 2.
 It is certainly no acccident that there is this level of overlap - it is required not only for the Window Mode that some multi-comparator parts offer, but is relevant in a great many use cases involving multiple comparators - and of course benefits compatibility between parts as well.
 Even on the somewhat unfortunate mega0, released before the plan for the pinout was finalized it would seem, many of the same pins are still used.

 A couple of other things worth noting: The majority of AC pins are on PORTD, with a few on ports C and E (output pin doesn't count).
 Ports D and E seem to be the most favored analog ports, also being where the OPAMPs live on the DB, and where the DAC on non-tiny parts that have one is.
 Probably the strangest thing about all these pin mappings is that they don't change the output pin depending on the comparator instance.
 It's always PA7, PC6 alternate.
 Why not a different pin for each AC like the tinies have?
 Strange.
 Anyway, The chart: